What Is a Digital Rolodex?

 A digital rolodex is organized differently.
 There is no pipeline.
 There are people, and there is context about those people, and there is some way to make sure you stay in touch.
 The structure is lighter and the system fits more kinds of professional relationships.

 This is why teams that have tried a traditional CRM and found it too heavy tend to gravitate toward a digital rolodex instead.
 The overhead of maintaining a CRM for non-sales relationships is high.
-A digital rolodex is built for the relationships that matter but do not fit the pipeline model.
+Rolodex CRM is built for the relationships that matter but do not fit the pipeline model.

 What a good digital rolodex app actually does